How to Apply

 2. Altus Suite / Casper Test

 Completion of the Altus Suite / Casper Test is part of our Admission Requirements.
 Please make sure you review and complete the test before the application deadline.
-Applicants are not required to complete the optional Casper Snapshot as part of admission requirements but may choose to do so to provide the program with additional information.
+Applicants are not required to complete the optional components for Casper as part of admission requirements but may choose to do so to provide the program with additional information.

 Applicants can use their 8-digit UBC Applicant ID (the same Student Number used in the UBC Application Portal) to distribute their Casper test scores.
 Applicants who have completed the Casper test before starting an application in the portal may return to the Altus Suite website and enter their IDs retroactively.
 Applicants who do not have their UBC ID # may opt to use their phone number in lieu.